PAUL34913/msp1-cv/README.md

 Have added a top padding of 2px to push the links down slightly.

-### Firefox Mobile Night Mode

--   Night mode on Firefox mobile (iphone 7) is causing the hero image to scroll on top of the navbars instead of behind, will investigate z-index and position of bars.
-As the navbar colors have now flipped there is also a 1px white border between the navbar and hero image, need to investigate padding.

-Fixed:

-Set Navbar z-index to 1, night viewing and normal viewing both ok.

 ### About Me Image Not Loading

 -   About me image was not loading when using Github pages.
 Had to start path with msp-online-resume/ instead of assets/ however, when applying this to the hero image, the hero image would then not load at all.
 Kept hero image as assets/ and used msp1-online-resume/ for the section images.